gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 useK(x.copyableField) // This is ok since we copied x.copyableField above.
 ```

-Given a copyable `borrowing` or`consuming` binding, since the underlying type is
+Given a non-reference typed copyable `borrowing` or`consuming` binding, since
-copyable, we know its fields must also be copyable implying that we will just
+the underlying type is copyable, we know its fields must also be copyable
-copy them without invalidating any part of the underlying binding:
+implying that we will just copy them without invalidating any part of the
+underlying binding:

 ```swift
 func f(_ x: borrowing CopyableType) {